unbit/uwsgi-docs/AlarmSubsystem.rst

 cmd
 ^^^

-Run a shell command, logline is passed to the stdin:
+Run a shell command, passing the log line to its stdin:

 .. parsed-literal::
    cmd:<command>